aikonbrasil/CarND-Advanced-Lane-Lines/README.md

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-The code for this step is contained in the first code cell of the IPython notebook located in "./examples/example.ipynb" (or in lines # through # of the file called `some_file.py`).
+The code for this step is contained in lines 22 through 71 of the file called `main.py`.

-I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
-Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
+I star by defining the number of corners of calibration images, in this case nx=9 and ny=6.
+After that I read in and make a list of calibration images.
+The next step was to create a two empty arrays, objpoints and imgpoints to append "object points" (3D points in real world space) and "image points" (2D points in image plane) respectively.
 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.
+These corners are defined using `cv2.findChessboardCorners` function, this function also used a gray scale image of each calibration chessboard images.

-I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
-I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:
+I then created and used the function `cal_undistort` that is based on `cv2.calibrateCamera()` and `cv2.undistort() ` functions.
+I applied this distortion correction to the test image and obtained this result:

 ![alt text][image1]

+In the next Figure is easily to check the calibration effect of the chessboard image.

+![alt text][image2]

 ### Pipeline (single images)